How to Clean Crystals

-Rose Quartz can be cleaned with Rose Petals.
-Gather newly blossomed Rose Petals in a container and lay your crystal on top of the petals.
+Rose Quartz can be cleaned with Rose petals.
+Gather newly blossomed Rose petals in a container and lay your crystal on top of the petals.
 Some crystals may need to be covered in the petals to become fully cleansed.

-Geodes, cathedrals, and clusters may also be used to get rid of unwanted energies in the crystal.
-First make sure that the cluster you are using is clean itself and then place the crystal in it.
+Geodes, cathedrals, and clusters may also be used to get rid of unwanted energies in a crystal.
+First make sure that the cluster you are using is clean itself and then place the crystal on it.
 I prefer Clear Quartz Clusters for most crystals.
 The cluster must be bigger than the crystal it is cleaning.
 Leave the stone being cleaned on top of the cluster for a day or two.

 Using sound can clear minerals of negative energy quickly.
 A tuning fork can clean crystals by gently using vibrations.
 Hold the crystal in your hand and ding the other crystal in your other hand.
 Slowly move the tuning fork in a counterclockwise direction around the stone.
 Move the tuning fork around the crystal until it stops vibrating.
 This may be done twice more if the crystal needs more cleaning.

 Sound can also come from musical instruments like a piano.
-For more information on this method, Healing Crystals has videos on their YouTube channel that explains how to do this.
+For more information on this method, Healing Crystals has videos on their YouTube channel that explain how to do this.
 It also has a video where you place the crystals in front of the computer speakers and the tones from the video will clean the crystals.

 Reiki can be used to wipe away unwanted energies from crystals.
 If you are a Reiki 1 practitioner, you can hold the crystal in your hand and ask the Reiki energy to release any energies not needed from the crystals and transmute it into positive vibrations.
 If you are level 2 or above, place the Cho Ku Rei symbol into the crystals 3x and see/feel it going into the stone.
 Imagine the CKR erasing all the negative energy away.
 If you are not a Reiki practitioner, but would like to see how this feels, this Reiki Video on YouTube, will clean the crystals for you using Reiki.

 Pendulums are a convenient way to release psychic energy from stones.
-Hold a pendulum that has been cleaned above your crystal and the crystal will rotate either counter clockwise, up and down, or left to right based on what your pendulum designates a “no” sign.
-When it is done cleaning it will then go in the opposite direction and will infuse the crystal with positive energy.
+Hold a pendulum that has been cleaned above your crystal and the crystal will rotate either counter- clockwise, up and down, or left to right based on what your pendulum designates a “no” sign.
+When it is done cleaning, it will then go in the opposite direction and will infuse the crystal with positive energy.

 The methods described above are just a few of the ways that crystals can be cleaned.
 Experiment and see which ones feel best for you and your crystals.
 You may find certain methods work wonderfully time and time again, while others work best on certain occasions.
 For a quick view of the most common methods, this helpful video is very handy.
 Finally, if you try everything above and the crystal does not seem to be responding, please feel free to contact one of our Healing Crystals Experts so that we can offer you more specific advice.